 So what’s the deal with drinking alcohol when you’re pregnant?

 By the time grade 12 comes around most a lot of people have experimented with drinking.
 If you or your friends are drinking regularly (during the week or even just at parties a couple of times a month) and if you are having sexual intercourse (penis in vagina sex) it is especially important that you are using birth control to avoid becoming pregnant.
+Talk to your health care provider, or (in Winnipeg) visit Project CHOICES.
+It’s a free program where you can get non-judgmental support and information about using alcohol and birth control, and making the best choice for you.

-That’s because babies who are born to mothers who drink during pregnancy are at risk for Fetal Alcohol Spectrum Disorder (FASD).
+Using birth control if you drink, or cutting down or stopping drinking if you are pregnant is important because babies who are born to mothers who drink during pregnancy are at risk for Fetal Alcohol Spectrum Disorder (FASD).

 - What is FASD?